 What Each ACORD 126 Section Means

-Although as a customer, you might not be filling out this form yourself, you might be wondering what each section of the Acord 126 means before you sign it.
-You can click below to download a blank fillable Acord 126, or you can just follow along as we go section to section starting from the top of the application.
+Although as a customer, you probably won’t fill out this form yourself, you might be wondering what each section of the ACORD 126 means before you sign it.
+You can click below to download a blank, fillable ACORD 126, or follow along as we go through each section starting from the top of the application.

 The first part of the ACORD 126 is the coverages section.
-This is where you submit your policy limits, or the limits you are requesting on a quote, to the insurance company.
+This is where you submit your policy limits, or the limits you’re requesting on a quote, to the insurance company.

 In addition to the limits, you have the option to choose a claims-made policy or an occurrence-based policy.
 You can also use this section to request either a property damage or bodily injury liability deductible.